drakkar-lig/scamper-pywarts/README.md

   continue parsing the next record if he/she wants to?

 Please open issues if you have ideas and thoughts on these questions.

+## Low-level

+These are planned improvements, mostly invisible to users of the library:

+- introduce some state in the basic parsing functions.
+This would avoid the cumbersome and manual book-keeping of the number of bytes read.
+It would also allow to parse referenced address, which is necessary for correctness.

+- check for EOF in all places reading data from the input, so that we avoid throwing unexpected exceptions around.